by Carolyn Thomas ♥ @HeartSisters

-This story has been told for over five years, and it deserves to be told again.
+This story has been told for years, and it deserves to be told again.
 It’s the tale of 49-year old Beatrice Vance, who in July of 2006, arrived in the Vista Medical Center Emergency Room in Lake County, Illinois complaining of chest pain, nausea and shortness of breath.

 Despite these textbook heart attack symptoms, Beatrice was not seen immediately by E.R. physicians, but was instead told to sit down in the waiting room.
 So she waited.
 And she waited.
 And by the time the E.R. nurse finally called her name two hours later, Beatrice Vance was slumped in her chair, already dead.